practicalmeteor/meteor-mcli/README.md

 --------------
 ## Overview

-A meteor package and command line tools for creating and running command line programs with meteor.
+A meteor package and command line tools for creating and running command line / cli programs with meteor.

 ## Incentive